BagasDwikiPurnomo/rental_mobils/Readme.md

 # Project Recars

-Recars adalah aplikasi berbasis web yang menyediakan layanan untuk merental dua merek mobil terkenal yaitu BMW dan Mercedes, Tidak hanya itu pembayaran pada Recars sudah diintegrasikan menggunakan Midtrans.
-User dapat melihat-lihat mobil dan jika ingin merental mobil maka perlu login terlebih dahulu.
-Selain halaman User, Project ini menyediakan Admin page untuk mengatur data-data Users, data mobil dan juga dapat mengekspor data laporan pe-rental menjadi file excel.
-Dan terakhir, project ini menggunakan database online jadi pastikan untuk memiliki jaringan internet yang stabil.
+Recars is a web-based application that provides services for renting two famous car brands, namely BMW and Mercedes.
+Not only that, payments on Recars have been integrated using Midtrans.
+Users can browse cars and if they want to rent a car, they need to log in first.
+In addition to the User page, this project provides an Admin page to manage User data, car data and can also export renter report data into an excel file.
+And finally, this project uses an online database so make sure to have a stable internet connection.

 ## How to Use

-- Download Project di repo ini sebagai zip atau jg bisa git clone
+- Download the Project in this repo as a zip or you can also git clone it
-- Saat melakukan payment midtrans tolong jangan dibayar beneran soalnya masih sandbox jika payment methodnya virtual bca maka dicopy idnya lalu di bayar melalui simulator Midtrans https://simulator.sandbox.midtrans.com/
+- When making a Midtrans payment, please don't pay for real because it's still a sandbox not production.
+If the payment method uses virtual BCA, copy the contents and then pay via the Midtrans simulator https://simulator.sandbox.midtrans.com/

 Our Team Developer :